2013 Audi Q5 Performance

 Acceleration and Power

-The base Audi Q5 is powered by a turbocharged, 2.0-liter four-cylinder engine that generates 211 horsepower.
+The base 2013 Audi Q5 is powered by a turbocharged 2.0-liter four-cylinder engine that generates 211 horsepower.
 An eight-speed automatic transmission and Audi’s quattro all-wheel drive system are also standard.
-The EPA reports that the 2013 Q5 gets up to 20/28 mpg city/highway, which is better than SUVs like the Cadillac SRX and Volvo XC60.
+The EPA reports that the 2013 Q5 gets up to 20/28 mpg city/highway, which is better than the fuel economy of SUVs like the Cadillac SRX and Volvo XC60.
 For 2013, an optional supercharged 3.0-liter V6 engine replaces the 3.2-liter V6 that was available in the 2012 model.
 The new V6 is slightly more powerful, generating 272 horsepower.
-The Audi Q5 Hybrid is also new for 2013, which features a turbocharged, 2.0-liter four-cylinder engine and an electric motor that make 245 horsepower combined.
+The Audi Q5 Hybrid is also new for 2013.
+It features a turbocharged 2.0-liter four-cylinder engine and an electric motor that make 245 horsepower combined.

 While one reviewer mentions that the Q5’s base engine can run out of steam on steep hill climbs, test drivers generally agree that the turbo-four offers plenty of power.
 They note that the engine is a good match to the eight-speed automatic transmission, which helps keep the Q5 in its power band while delivering good fuel economy.
 The new V6 also earns reviewer praise.
 Critics say that it is refined and offers strong acceleration.